 Tips + Tricks to Keep Side Dishes Warm and Fresh

 There’s no doubt that keeping everything warm and fresh may be the most challenging part of the whole Thanksgiving feast.
 Try these simple steps to keep things moving in the kitchen and the food warm:

-- If you have one, cook one dish in your Instant Pot and one dish in your Slow Cooker.
+- If you have one available, cook one dish in your Instant Pot and one dish in your Slow Cooker.
 These awesome kitchen gadgets are useful all the time but are awesome when you need to feed a lot of people.
 If you don’t own your own Instant Pot or Slow Cooker, ask a friend or relative if you could borrow one of theirs.

 - Transfer gravy and sauces to a thermos.
 The thermos, not large enough to hold a big pot of soup, is the perfect size to store additional gravy that doesn’t fit in your gravy boat.

 - Keep hot food stored in the microwave or cooler (minus the ice).

 - Utilize your toaster oven.
 They may be smaller than a larger oven, but just as mighty and perfect for storing mashed potatoes or roasted veggies.

 - Finally, whip out those electric blankets and crank up the heat.
 Simply cover each casserole dish with foil and nestle in your folded blankets.

 Helpful Kitchen Tools and equipment